 The real problem is not paying attention to competitors.
 The real problem is paying attention badly.

 If you ignore competitors entirely, you give up one of the cheapest strategic intelligence sources available to you.
 Public markets constantly emit clues.
 Price structures reveal margin assumptions.
 Job posts reveal capability investments.
 Documentation depth reveals product maturity.
-Review language reveals value perception.
+Review language reveals perceived value.
 Policy pages reveal customer risk transfer.
 Shipping terms reveal operational constraints.
 Marketplace bundles reveal monetization strategy.

 The uncomfortable truth is that customer-centric language can become an excuse for strategic blindness.
 Customers tell you what they feel now.
 Competitor signals often reveal what the market is becoming next.

-So the contrarian stance is simple: disciplined competitor research is not reactive.
+The contrarian stance is simple: disciplined AI competitor research is not reactive.
 Done well, it is anticipatory.
 It does not make you copy the market.
-It helps you see where the market is converging, fragmenting, or leaving value on the table.
+It helps you see where the market is converging, fragmenting, commoditizing, or leaving value on the table.

 Public data rarely gives you secret information.
 What it gives you is pattern visibility.